Moravian Book Shop

 Moravian Book Shop is a book store based in Bethlehem, Pennsylvania.
-It was founded in 1745 by the Moravian Church and lays claim to being the oldest continuously operating bookstore in the United States and the second oldest in the world.
-(The Livraria Bertrand in Lisbon, Portugal, which has been open since 1732, is the oldest bookstore in the world.)
+It was founded in 1745 by the Moravian Church and lays claim to being the oldest continuously operating bookstore in the United States and the second-oldest in the world after Livraria Bertrand in Lisbon, Portugal, which opened in 1732.

-The Moravian Book Shop, as of June 2018, is also home to the Moravian College student bookstore.
-In 2018, the Moravian Church Northern Province approached Moravian College seeking to sell the store to entrust the legacy of the Book Shop to an owner within the "Moravian Family" and continue its focus on their 85 congregations.
+As of June 2018, Moravian Book Shop is also home to the Moravian College student bookstore.
+In 2018, the Moravian Church Northern Province approached Moravian College, seeking to sell the store to entrust the legacy of the Book Shop to an owner within the "Moravian Family" and continue its focus on their 85 congregations.
 The bookstore is currently owned by Moravian College with day-to-day operations handled by Barnes & Noble College Booksellers.

 History

+18th century

 In 1745, Bishop Augustus Spangenberg of the Moravian Church charged Samuel Powell, an innkeeper on the South Side of Bethlehem, to open and operate a bookstore.
 In its early years, the store served to cater to the needs of the church, importing and selling devotional and liturgical materials for use by churchgoers, missionaries, and students.

+19th century

-Over the next century, the store was moved to several locations, including, for a time, to Philadelphia, where it existed as both a seller and printer of books.
+Over the 19th century, the store was moved to several locations, including, for a time, to Philadelphia, where it existed as both a seller and printer of books.

 In 1871, the store was moved to a building near the Central Moravian Church on Main Street in Bethlehem.
 The store occupies the same space to this day, though it has expanded several times in the intervening 140 years and now fills 14,000 sqft in four buildings.
 The bookstore is now owned by the Ministers' Pension Fund of the Northern Province of the Moravian Church and is overseen by a board of directors which is appointed by the church.

+20th and 21st centuries

 In 2015, the store opened its first satellite location in Center City Allentown as part of the Two City Center complex.
 The location was closed in May 2017 to refocus on the Bethlehem location and remaining stock was moved there.

+From 2015 to 2018 the bookstore became home to a tasting room for the Colony Meadery, an Allentown-based Meadery and a dog treat manufacturer named Bone Appetit.
 In April 2018, nearby Moravian College announced the acquisition of the shop.
-The historic bookstore would become the central student bookstore for the college.
-Employee Leo Atkinson created a petition to the college to reconsider their decision.
+The College announced they would evaluate all properties to explore collaboration with local vendors, but that the Colony Meadey and Bone Appetit would not "fit into those plans."
+In the end, no suitable vendors were found and the historic bookstore became the student bookstore for the college, being run by Barnes & Noble College Booksellers.
+Employee Leo Atkinson created a petition to the college to let the then-current staff run the store independently without the Barnes & Noble partnership, but was unsuccessful in this goal.